UX Design UX Research

 Project Overview

 EyeOnWater is the customer-facing application from Badger Meter, designed to give homeowners real-time visibility into their water usage and proactive leak alerts.
-Users are customers of water utilities — people who want to understand their consumption but haven't always had the tools to act on it.
-The app puts that data directly in their hands, making the invisible visible.
+Our users are customers of water utilities who want to understand their consumption but haven't always had the tools to do so.
+The app puts that data directly in their hands, providing them with insights into how they use their water.

-Water Budgets is a new feature within EyeOnWater that gives users the ability to set a personal water target — one per meter — and track their progress toward it over time.
+Water Targets is a completely new feature within EyeOnWater that gives users the ability to set a personal water target and track their progress toward it over time.
 Rather than simply observing how much water they use, users can now define how much they want to use, turning passive data into an active conservation goal.

-This was a net-new feature with no prior equivalent in the product.
-It originated as a utility-imposed model — where utilities would set water targets for their customers — but evolved into a user-driven one, giving homeowners full agency over their own conservation efforts.
-The project has been ongoing for over a year, progressing through multiple rounds of iteration across low, mid, and high fidelity.
+This project originated as a utility-imposed model, where utilities would set water targets for their customers, but evolved into a user-driven one, giving homeowners full agency over their own conservation efforts.
+The project has been ongoing since 2023, progressing through multiple rounds of iteration based on feedback from product, as well as business needs.

 What needed to change?

-EyeOnWater already gave users visibility into their water usage — but visibility alone doesn't change behavior.
 Users could see how much water they were using, but had no way to define how much they wanted to use.
 Without a target to measure against, the data was informative but not actionable.
-For utilities facing periods of mandated conservation, this gap was especially pronounced: there was no mechanism in the product to support or encourage reduced consumption at the user level.
+For utilities facing periods of mandated conservation, this gap was especially pronounced as there was no mechanism in the product to support or encourage water conservation at the user level.

 Defining success

-Success for this feature meant more than shipping a form — it meant creating an experience that genuinely motivated users to engage with their water usage in a new way.
-I framed our goals around both the user experience and the broader conservation mission:
+Success for this feature meant more than having the user fill out a form, it meant creating an experience that motivated users to engage with their water usage in a new way.

-• Make progress visible and meaningful — the detail view should communicate how a user is tracking against their target in a way that feels motivating, not clinical.
+The detail view should communicate how a user is tracking against their target in a way that feels motivating and informative.

-• Design for simplicity at the entry point — the creation form should be short, clear, and low-friction so users aren't discouraged before they even start.
+The creation form should be short, clear, and intuitive so users aren't discouraged before they even start.

-• Build a scalable foundation — the one-target-per-meter constraint was a deliberate scoping decision for v1, establishing a clean model that could expand in future iterations.
+The one-target-per-meter constraint was a deliberate scoping decision for MVP, establishing a model that could expand in future iterations.

 Finding direction

-Because Water Budgets was a net-new feature with no prior equivalent in EyeOnWater, I started from scratch — with a moodboard.
+Because Water Targets was a completely new feature, I started from scratch with a moodboard.
 Rather than jumping straight into flows, I wanted to first establish the visual and emotional tone of the experience.
-Water conservation is a topic that can easily feel guilt-inducing or overly technical; the goal was to find a direction that felt encouraging, clear, and personal.
+Water conservation is a topic that can easily feel guilt-inducing or overly technical, so the goal was to find a direction that felt encouraging, clear, and personal.

 Shaping the design challenge

-After research, I developed a set of "How Might We" questions to reframe the problem space before moving into solutions.
-This step was especially important on a project with shifting scope — the HMW questions helped anchor the team on what we were actually trying to solve for the user, independent of how the feature was being defined at the product level.
+After research, I developed a set of "How Might We" questions to help frame the problem space before moving into solutions.
+This step was especially important on a project with shifting scope.
+The HMW questions helped anchor the team on what we were actually trying to solve for the user, independent of how the feature was being defined at the product level.

-EyeOnWater users need a way to set and track a personal water conservation goal because they want to actively reduce their usage — not just observe it — but currently the app provides no mechanism to define a target or measure progress against it.
+EyeOnWater users need a way to set and track a personal water conservation goal because they want to actively reduce their usage, but currently the app provides no mechanism to define a target or measure progress against it.

 Exploring possibilities

-The ideation phase began with a broad question: what does it actually mean to give a user a "water budget"?
-I explored different mental models — a quota to stay under, a goal to hit, a historical baseline to beat — and how each framing implied a different experience.
-The tone of the feature shifted significantly depending on which model was chosen.
+The ideation phase began with a broad question: what does it actually mean to give a user a "water target?”
+I explored different ideas, whether that be a quota to stay under, a goal to hit, a historical baseline to beat, and how each one implied a different experience.

 A major inflection point in ideation was the pivot from the utility-imposed model to the user-driven one.
-In the original direction, utilities set the target and users were expected to comply — which created a very different design problem from the one we ultimately solved.
-Once the direction shifted to user-created targets, the experience opened up: users needed to understand what to set, how to set it, and what it meant for their usage going forward.
+In the original direction, utilities set the target and users were expected to comply, which would create a very different design problem from the one we ultimately solved, as well as removing the user’s autonomy.
+Once the direction shifted to user-created targets, the experience opened up.
+We needed our users to understand what to set, how to set it, and what it meant for their usage going forward.

 From sketch to screen